*2009 ACADEMY AWARD NOMINEE — Best Documentary Feature*

 Hailed as a hero, vilified as a traitor, and ostracized by even his closest colleagues, Ellsberg risks life in prison to stop a war he helped plan.
 This political thriller is a riveting story of how one man’s profound change of heart led directly to Watergate, Nixon’s resignation and the end of the Vietnam War.

-“Compelling… (a) gripping mix of politics, history and the derring-do of one of the era’s most audacious capers…deservedly Oscar nominated.”
+“Compelling… (a) gripping mix of politics, history and the derring-do of one of the era’s most audacious capers…deservedly Oscar nominated.” –The Washington Post

-Film website
+Film Resources

-Educational purchases:
+Educational Purchases:

-Home Use purchases:
+Home Use Purchases:

 HEY RICK,